off1122/Chen-lab/research/index.md

 {% include section.html %}

-### 2. T cell heterogeneity in immunotherapy response
+### 2. T-cell Dynamics in Immunotherapy Response

 {% capture text %}

-Although immunotherapy offers new hope to leukemia patients, drug resistance remains a challenge.
-T cells are the primary executors of the adaptive immune response and play a crucial role in leukemia immunotherapy.
-Our research aims to analyze the evolutionary patterns of T cells in acute leukemia patients undergoing immunotherapy, depict the functional changes in different T cell subpopulations, and reveal intercellular interaction networks and microenvironmental regulatory mechanisms.
-These findings will contribute to the discovery of novel targets and the optimization of treatment plans, improving response rates to immunotherapy and prolonging disease-free survival in leukemia patients.
+T cells are key determinants of immunotherapy efficacy in hematological malignancies.
+Our research focuses on the heterogeneity and dynamic changes of T cells, particularly CAR-T cells, during treatment.
+By integrating single-cell and multi-omics approaches, we aim to uncover mechanisms of T-cell activation, persistence, dysfunction, immune escape, and treatment resistance, and to identify potential strategies for improving therapeutic efficacy and durability.

 {% endcapture %}